 - Platinum: Comprehensive stated-component coverage includes everything in the Gold plan, plus the suspension, high-tech electronics and fuel delivery system

-- Titanium: Exclusionary, coverage that includes emissions components and the navigation system.
-Similar to a bumper-to-bumper warranty
+- Titanium: Exclusionary, bumper-to-bumper coverage that includes emissions components and the navigation system

 The CARCHEX Bronze plan is a drivetrain warranty that also includes engine components.
 It offers basic protection similar to a manufacturer’s powertrain warranty at a low cost.